The Cheeger problem in abstract measure spaces: Perimeter-measure spaces

 \begin{corollary}[Generalized coarea formula] If $u\in L^0(X,\m)$ has finite variation measure, then

 for all $\phi\in L^0(X,\m)$ and $A\in\mathscr B(X)$. \end{corollary}

 Keeping the same notation used in the previous sections, we let

-Notice that, although $\RBV(X,\m)\subset BV(X,\m)$ and $BV(X,\m)$ is a convex cone in $L^1(X,\m)$, the set $\RBV(X,\m)$ may not be a convex cone in $L^1(X,\m)$ as well, since the validity of the implication
+Notice that although $\RBV(X,\m)\subset BV(X,\m)$ and $BV(X,\m)$ is a convex cone in $L^1(X,\m)$, the set $\RBV(X,\m)$ may not be a convex cone in $L^1(X,\m)$ as well, since the validity of the implication

 is not automatically granted.
-For an example of such a phenomenon, we refer the interested reader to the variation of intrinsic maps between subgroups of sub--Riemannian Carnot groups~\cite{SCV}*{Rem.~4.2}, but we will not enter into details of this issue because out of the scope of the present paper.
+For an example of such a phenomenon, we refer the interested reader to the variation of intrinsic maps between subgroups of sub-Riemannian Carnot groups~\cite{SCV}*{Rem.~4.2}, but we will not enter into the details of this issue because it is out of the scope of the present paper.

 This being said, we introduce the following additional property for the relative perimeter~$\RP$ in~\eqref{eq:def_relative_perimeter} requiring the closure of $\RBV(X,\m)$ with respect to the sum of functions: \begin{enumerate}[label=(RP.+)] \item $u,v\in\RBV(X,\m)\implies u+v\in \RBV(X,\m)$. \end{enumerate}